 - Rinse 3 cups methi leaves very well in water.
 Drain all the water.
 Then chop the methi leaves.

-- Also chop 1 medium onion, 1 medium potato, 1 green chili and 3 to 4 small to medium garlic.
+- Also chop the onion, potato, green chili and garlic cloves.
 Keep aside.

 - Chop the potatoes in small cubes so that they cook quickly.

-- In a pan heat 2 tablespoons oil.
+- In a pan heat oil.
 Once the oil becomes hot, add the chopped onions.
-Saute the onions stirring often till translucent.
+Sauté the onions stirring often till translucent on low to medium heat.

 - Then add the chopped green chilies and garlic.
 Mix well and saute for 3 to 4 seconds.